-Black check mark
+Black check mark There are loc

 There are local settings/overrides for this file/group.

 Red check mark

 There are local settings/overrides for this file/group, but they are either identical to the inherited settings or they are ignored because you use multi-file compilation, which means that the overrides are not needed.